tidynest/hypr-keybind-manager/README.md

 **How It Works**:
 - Background file watcher (non-blocking)
 - Detects `MODIFY` events on the config file
-- Reloads and re-parses the entire config
+- Reloads and reparses the entire config
 - Updates all UI panels (keybind list, details, conflicts)

 **Use Case**: